Ice Sledge Hockey

 Many of the rules and regulations of the sport are the same as Ice Hockey; the main difference is in the technical equipment used.

-Athletes use specially designed sledges fitted with one or two blades to propel themselves across the ice and have two playing sticks, which have a double function: they are used for pushing, much like a ski-pole in Cross-Country Skiing, and to control and shoot the puck.
+Athletes use specially designed sledges fitted with two blades to propel themselves across the ice and have two playing sticks, which have a double function: they are used for pushing, much like a ski-pole in Cross-Country Skiing, and to control and shoot the puck.

 The game is comprised of three periods, each 15 minutes in length.
 Six players are allowed on the ice at any time and a total of 15 players make up a team.